 \subsection{Problem formulation}

 Consider a PDE for the dynamics of a physical system as follows:

-where $\bm{x}$ represents the $D_{\bm{x}}$-dimensional spatial coordinate, $\bm{x}_{bc}$ denotes the spatial coordinate at the boundary, $t$ is the temporal coordinate, $\bm{\beta}$ is a $D_{\bm{\beta}}$-dimensional parameter in the equation with a probability space $B$, $u$ is the solution to Eq. \eqref{eq:pde_eq}, $\mathcal{N}$ denotes any operator, e.g., linear or nonlinear differential operator parametrized by $\beta$, $f$ is the source term, which can be a function of time and space, $\mathcal{B}$ is the operator imposed on the boundaries, $b$ is the boundary condition, $u_0$ denotes the initial condition, $\Omega_{\bm{x}}$ is a bounded domain with the boundary $\Gamma$, and $\Omega_t$ is the time domain.
+where $\bm{x}$ represents the $D_{\bm{x}}$-dimensional spatial coordinate, $\bm{x}_{bc}$ denotes the spatial coordinate at the boundary, $t$ is the temporal coordinate, $\bm{\beta}$ is a $D_{\bm{\beta}}$-dimensional parameter in the equation with a probability space $B$, $u$ is the solution to Eq. \eqref{eq:pde_eq}, $\mathcal{N}$ denotes any operator, e.g., linear or nonlinear differential operator parametrized by $\beta$, $f$ is the source or forcing term, which can be a function of time and space, $\mathcal{B}$ is the operator imposed on the boundaries, $b$ is the boundary condition, $u_0$ denotes the initial condition, $\Omega_{\bm{x}}$ is a bounded domain with the boundary $\Gamma$, and $\Omega_t$ is the time domain.

-Similar as the tasks in NOs, we would like to train a deep learning model, which is the self-supervised neural operator (SNO) here, to learn the mapping between the boundary/initial conditions, and/or the source term and the solution to a differential equation given data.
-Furthermore, we also consider the scenario where the temporal and/or spatial domains are different in different tasks.
+Similar to the tasks in NOs, we would like to train a deep learning model, which is referred to as the self-supervised neural operator (SNO) here, to learn the mapping from the boundary/initial conditions, and/or the source term to the solution of a differential equation given data.
+Furthermore, we also consider the scenario where the temporal and/or spatial domains vary across different tasks.